 2020 term dates are May 1 – June 26, 2020.

 The term is eight weeks long.
-Students arrive at the BISC on Friday, May 3, for orientation.
-Classes begin on Monday, May 6.
+Students arrive at the BISC on Friday, May 1, for an orientation weekend.
+Classes begin on Monday, May 4.
 The first five weeks of the program are spent at the BISC.
 The sixth week consists of a one-week field trip to the continent.
-The trip is followed by one more week of classes at the BISC, and an exam period ending June 26.
-Students depart from the BISC by June 28.
+The trip is followed by one more week of classes at the BISC, and an exam period ending on June 24.
+Students depart from the BISC by June 26.

 Certificate of Completion

-Upon the successful completion of one of the International Law Programs, students will receive a "Certificate of Completion" in International Business Law or Public International Law from the Faculty of Law.
-The certificates of the students with the three highest averages in each of the programs will indicate that the students completed the programs "with First Class Honours".
+Upon the successful completion of one of the International Law Programs, visiting students may request a “Certificate of Completion” in International Business Law or Public International Law from the Faculty of Law.
+Please email firstname.lastname@example.org to request a certificate.

 LLM students who enroll in one of the programs begin their LLM studies in early May at the Castle and complete the requirements for the LLM at Queen's in Kingston over the remainder of the summer and in the fall term, with the possibility of completion as early as the end of December.